Kitura/kitura.dev/en/starter/generator/command_line_tools.md

 **Options**

-    -h, --help
+`-h, --help`

-Print the generator’s options and usage.
+Prints the generator’s options and usage.

+`--skip-build`

+Generates an application, but does not build it.

+`--single-shot`

+Disables creation of generator meta-data files (`.yo-rc.json` and `.swiftservergenerator-project`).
+Although, this means that you cannot run the generator again on your generated application.

 **Interactive prompts**